carbon-design-system/carbon-preprocess-svelte/CONTRIBUTING.md

 ## Conventions

-Biome enforces most of this in CI (`biome ci --error-on-warnings`).
+Biome enforces most of this in CI (`bun run lint`).
 Config: [`biome.json`](biome.json), space indent, multiline attributes, imports auto-organized.
-The recommended preset is on.
-The rules below are **errors**, so a violation fails the build:
+The recommended preset is on by default.
+Extra rules in `biome.json` are errors.
+Warnings also fail CI.

 - **Hoist regexes to module scope.** `useTopLevelRegex` is an error.
 A regex literal inside a function fails lint.
 Declare it as a named top-level `const` (see the `*_REGEX` / `CARBON_*` constants at the top of nearly every module).
 - **No `await` in loops, no `forEach`.** `noAwaitInLoops` and `noForEach` are errors.
 Build the work and `await Promise.all(...)`, or use `for...of` with hoisted awaits.
 The two intentional sequential-await loops in [`tests/test-e2e.ts`](tests/test-e2e.ts) carry `// biome-ignore` comments explaining why.
 Match that pattern if you genuinely need ordering.